-Since his gold medal win at the Thirteenth Van Cliburn International Piano Competition in 2009, 24-year-old Chinese pianist Haochen Zhang has captivated audiences in the United States, Europe, and Asia with a unique combination of deep musical sensitivity, fearless imagination, and spectacular virtuosity.
-Haochen Zhang’s debut at the BBC Proms 2014 received rave reviews for his impressive precision, expressive, and delicate, with Ivan Hewitt from The Telegraph saying, “He made the Allegretto dance with Mendelssohnian lightness and Lisztian diablerie, and played the melody of the Quasi Adagio with melting softness.”
+Since his gold medal win at the 13th Van Cliburn International Piano Competition in 2009, Haochen Zhang has captivated audiences in the United States, Europe, and Asia with a unique combination of deep musical sensitivity, fearless imagination, and spectacular virtuosity.
+In 2017, he received the prestigious Avery Fisher Career Grant, which recognizes talented musicians with the potential for a major career in music.

-Mr. Zhang is a graduate of the Curtis Institute of Music in Philadelphia where he studied under Gary Graffman.
-He was previously trained at the Shanghai Conservatory of Music and the Shenzhen Arts School, where he was admitted in 2001 at the age of 11 to study with Professor Dan Zhaoyi.
+Haochen Zhang is a graduate of the Curtis Institute of Music in Philadelphia, where he studied under Gary Graffman.
+He’s also been studying periodically with Andreas Haefliger in Vienna.
+He was previously trained at the Shanghai Conservatory of Music and the Shenzhen Arts School, where he was admitted in 2001, at the age of 11, to study with Dan Zhaoyi.